 I am a Postdoctoral Researcher within the AI & Politics Research Priority Area at the University of Amsterdam.
-My research sits at the intersection of collective political behavior and EU politics.
-Specifically, I work on protest and mobilization around the political implications of Artificial Intelligence, the impact of collective action on EU policy-making, as well as Euroscepticism across movements, parties and citizens.
+My research sits at the intersection of AI and digital governance, EU policy making, and bottom-up politicisation of the EU.
+Specifically, I focus on EU AI regulation, the role of civil society, think tanks and protest movements in shaping EU policies, and on Eurosceptic contestations across radical left and right parties and movements.

 During my PhD, I was a Kurt Hahn Scholar at the University of Cambridge, an Honorary Benefactors’ Scholar at St John’s College, Cambridge, and I held the YouGov Studentship at the Department of Politics and International Studies at the University of Cambridge (2020 - 2023).
 Previously, I held a scholarship from the German Academic Scholarship Foundation (Studienstiftung des Deutschen Volkes, 2015-2020).

-I have a track record of teaching undergraduate and postgraduate seminars, supervisions and lectures at the University of Amsterdam and for numerous colleges at the University of Cambridge on a range of topics including Comparative Politics, party systems, the history of European Integration, European Union politics, the politics of protest and social movements, and political polarisation.
+I have a track record of teaching undergraduate and postgraduate seminars, supervisions and lectures at the University of Amsterdam and for numerous colleges at the University of Cambridge on a range of topics including European Union politics, the politics of protest and social movements, the history of European integration, digital governance and regulation in the EU, and case study research design.

 CV